Analyzing the Impact of Covid-19 Control Policies on Campus Occupancy and Mobility via Passive WiFi Sensing: Discussion

-Refer to Figure \ref{fig:dashboard2}, note that users' information connected to the AP is available (bottom left pane); however, these users are anonymized from hashing.
-We had discussed in Section \ref{sec:privacyEthicalConsiderations} of the privacy safeguards in the event an area is determined to be at high-risk of \virus spread, and digital contract tracing may need to be performed.
-One viable safeguard is implementing authorization to export the anonymized user list in a .CSV file.
-Another possibility is to perform de-anonymization separately from the platform, nevertheless requiring appropriate permissions.
+Our goal is towards establishing a non-privacy invasive modality to monitor indoor traffic and implement disease control policies.
+Recall in Section \ref{sec:privacyEthicalConsiderations}, we described our privacy safeguards in the event an area is determined to be at high risk of \virus spread, and contract tracing may need to be performed.
+As shown in Figure \ref{fig:dashboard2} (bottom left pane), we have implemented Elastic WiFiTrace to utilize anonymized WiFi data for measuring occupancy.
+The mechanism of de-anonymizing this information is recommended for university administrators to determine occupants at-risk of potential exposure.
+We suggest a standard mandatory notice and consent provision is provided to users of the campus WiFi network to allow for WiFi-based contact tracing.
+Upon consent, a user preemptively authorizes administrators to access key information, particularly their MAC ID and username, to initiate manual contact tracing procedure.

-Overall, we believe passive WiFi-sensing is a promising technique to pursue \virus response on a larger scale.
+Overall, we believe passive WiFi sensing is a promising technique to pursue \virus response on a larger scale.
 We are already providing updates at \smu to the campus facilities managers and the deans of students at \nus regarding the occupancy and mobility levels across the buildings and dorms at each campus.